GabrielCC/redmine_resources_zidox/README.md

 bundle install
 ```

-Then run
+Then run:
 ```
 rake redmine:plugins:test NAME=redmine_resources
 ```

 To view test coverage go to `plugins/redmine_resources/tmp/coverage`
-and open `index.html` in a browser
+and open `index.html` in a browser.

 ## License